nayeemabee/FItness-Club/README.md

 # Fitness-Club
-A paid membership site building using Django and stripe.
+A paid membership site built using Django and stripe.